rtgodwin/rtgodwin.github.io/_docs/outline.md

 All course material is copyrighted by Ryan Godwin, 2026.
 No audio or video recording of this material, lectures, or presentations is allowed in any format, openly or surreptitiously, in whole or in part without permission of Ryan Godwin.
 Course materials are for the participant’s private study and research, and must not be shared.
 Violation of these and other Academic Integrity principles, may lead to serious disciplinary action.
 {: .notice--warning}

-## Statement of Academic Integrity / Misconduct from the U of M
+## Statement of Academic Integrity / Misconduct from U of M
 Academic integrity is the commitment to upholding the values of honesty, trust, fairness, respect, responsibility and courage in all scholarly activities (International Center for Academic Integrity (ICAI), 2013).
 Academic misconduct is any violation of the principles of academic integrity.

 Students should acquaint themselves with the University’s Student Discipline Bylaw and related Procedures on academic misconduct (see Section 2.2.1) found in the Academic Calendar.
 Ignorance of the regulations and policies relating to academic misconduct is not a valid excuse for violating them.